 - Socialization is important from an early age in order to minimize aggression towards other dogs.

 - Poor swimmer

-- Your Staffy must be walked on-leash because of possible aggression towards other dogs.
+- Your Staffy must be walked on-leash with a comfortable collar or harness because of possible aggression towards other dogs.

 - They require a lot of daily exercise.